Our History

 Oakland Farm, Miss Gibbs' home, had been in the Gibbs Family since 1796.
 In November of this year, The Rev. Hobart Williams was invited to Portsmouth to begin the establishment of an Episcopal Church in Portsmouth.

-The first service of this new faith community was held was on December 17th, 1843 - the third Sunday of Advent.
+The first service of this new faith community was held on December 17, 1843, the third Sunday of Advent.
 The Rev. Williams described the temporary quarters of the church as a "mere shed."

 1844

-Ms. Gibbs donated land, 88 acres formally known as the Potter Farm, to the Episcopal Diocese of Rhode Island, through a deed of trust, to "furnish sites for a seminary and a church"
+Miss Gibbs donated land, 88 acres formerly known as the Potter Farm, to the Episcopal Diocese of Rhode Island, through a deed of trust, to "furnish sites for a seminary and a church"

 1847

-Bishop Henshaw presided at the laying of the Church's cornerstone on September 2nd.
+Bishop Henshaw presided at the laying of the church's cornerstone on September 2.
 The church was designed by Richard Upjohn, a famous English architect, who also designed Kingscote and the Edward King House in Newport, Trinity Church in New York City, and many other churches around the country.

 1852